-Missed an episode of Chatfuel School—our weekly YouTube show where we cover hot topics in the world of bot-building and marketing?
-Don't worry; we took notes for you.🤓 The topic for May 27, 2020 was how nonprofits can use chatbots to expand their impact.
+Missed an episode of Chatfuel School—our podcast where we cover hot topics in the world of bot-building and marketing?
+Don't worry; we took notes for you. 🤓 The topic for May 27, 2020 was how nonprofits can use chatbots to expand their impact.
 We brought in two Chatfuel nonprofit customers to share their stories: Tony Morain of Direct Relief and Raul Machuca of Cars for Kids.
-Here's a recap of what you missed.👇 (Sign up to get a reminder for next week's episode, too!)
+Here's the full episode. 👇 Keep scrolling for a recap of what you missed.

 You probably already know that conversational marketing is a powerful tool for businesses.
 But nonprofits stand to benefit from it too.
 Think about it: When charities need a sizable donation, they send someone to chat with major donors.
 Most nonprofit organizations have a dedicated major-gifts officer just for this purpose: to solicit donations using warm, personalized, back-and-forth conversation.